 Gay Chanler is a professionally trained chef by trade, with an MA in cultural anthropology from Northern Arizona University.She is a former a Slow Food USA chapter co-leader in Flagstaff, AZ and served as Presidium Coordinator for traditional Navajo sheepherders who raise the vanishing heritage breed, the Navajo-Churro sheep.
 This nine year project brought the Navajo-Churro lamb to regional restaurants and CSAs, and led to the film A Gift From Talking God- the story of the Navajo-Churro sheep, which she co-produced.
 She is a gardener of Ark of Taste vegetables, has been a culinary instructor, writes about food for Edible Phoenix magazine and loves to cook for friends and family.

-In her professional life, Marilyn is the communications director for American Grassfed Association, in addition to being a writer and book editor.
+Marilyn is the communications director for American Grassfed Association, in addition to being a writer and book editor.
 She is the author of four best-selling cookbooks, and her articles have appeared in numerous magazines and online including Huffington Post and CNN.

 Peter Ruddock is a sustainable food advocate and small business consultant.
 He is working toward creating a more sustainable world, by changing the way we interact with our environment and with each other.
 He concentrates on food systems change, because given that everyone eats everyone should be able to relate to a healthier, more sustainable food system.